Please, visit our birth planning page as well

 __Boppy or extra pillows

-__ camera, since headphones are rarely permitted in OR, consider pre-recording a favorite worship song onto your camera to play during prep/before the birth: doula also brings a camera, and stillbirthday.com lists professional photographers at the “professionals/volunteers” page.
+__ camera, since headphones are rarely permitted in OR, consider pre-recording a favorite song or songs onto your camera to play during prep/before the birth: doula also brings a camera, and stillbirthday.com lists professional photographers at the “professionals/volunteers” page.

 __Clinging Cross to bring with you to the O.R.

 __*baby’s outfit (for visitation through to final farewell/burial)